creotiv/neo4j-kernel-plugin-example/README.md

 I spent some amout of time to understand how kernel extension works, how to test them right, and how to work with existing bugs.
 In this example extension i tried to cover all problems that i got and how i compose all things together at the end.
-Hope this will help some of you and save time and hair on your head)
+Hope this will help some of you and save time and hair on your head) Also here is article about my experience of working with Neo4j: https://medium.com/@a.nikishaev/life-after-1-year-of-using-neo4j-4eca5ce95bf5#.9onnzger1

 ## How to test
 First you will need to install Maven, then just call `mvn test` from base dir.